Does Your Home Have Lead Plumbing? Here's How To TellRSS

 - Only use the faucet at a slow flow rate when collecting water for consumption.
 Doing so minimizes the amount of lead particulates that can be swept into the stream and carried to the faucet.

 As always, we encourage everyone to take advantage of Hydroviv's "Help No Matter What" technical support policy, where we answer questions related to drinking water and water filtration, even if you have no desire to purchase our products.
-Drop us a line at email@example.com, or use our live chat function.
+Drop us a line about lead pipes in homes at email@example.com, or use our live chat function.

 Pittsburgh's Lead Level Exceeds EPA Limits In 2016